-Typically the lead element in an optical system, a dome is often exposed to the environment.
+Typically the lead element in an optical system, a dome is often exposed to the environment and protects electronic sensors.
 Accordingly, domes made from hard ceramic materials are preferred due to their ability to withstand wind and rain erosion.
 Domes are typically found in single-use defense applications and submersible vehicles for deep ocean exploration.

 We’ll walk you through the process, and invite you to visit the Resource Library for technical resources at every step.

 In describing a dome, the material, one radius, center thickness, and wall thickness variation (WTV) (Figure 1) must be effectively specified.
 All other attributes generally follow the specifications typical of a spherical lens.

 The image above shows WTV related to radius error, grossly exaggerated for illustrative purposes.
 Other WTV sources may include irregularity, tilt or decenter of the concentric surface.

 Optimax utilizes deterministic CNC machine tools for predictable removal rates and adherence to tight tolerances.
 To control WTV, precision tools that maintain surface registration are used.
 Optimax grinds and polishes most optical materials such as glass, Fused Silica, ALON™, CeraLumina™, Spinel, ZnS and crystals for UV, Visible and IR applications.